pixelmatix/bdf2c/readme.txt

-My version of BDF fonts converter to C includes, which can be used to embed Fonts into the executable.
+My version of BDF fonts convertor to C includes, which can be used to embed fonts into the executable.

 Usage:
 	./bdf2c -c